 Ashley graduated from the University of North Carolina at Chapel Hill in 2010 with a B.S. in Public Health, and minors in Mathematics and Chemistry.
 She spent two years working as a CDC public health associate in infectious disease epidemiology at the New Mexico Department of Health.
 As a 2013 Schweitzer Fellow, Ashley designed and implemented the first ever overdose prevention program at Cook County Jail.
 Under the mentorship of John Schneider, a Bucksbaum Faculty Scholar, Ashley has conducted research on the social networks of injection drug users in an HIV outbreak in Athens, Greece.

-Ashley is currently a Family and Community Medicine Resident at the University of California, San Francisco.
+Dr. Tsang is a Family & Community Medicine Resident at University of California, San Francisco.

 Steven Bhutra, MD

 Steven graduated from Stanford University in 2012 with a BS in Biology with distinction.
 In medical school, he has developed an ongoing IRB-approved clinical trial on treating leukemia patients.
 Currently, Steven is the co-president for the Latino Medical Student Association, the local coordinator for ASAP, a youth substance abuse prevention program, and president of the Oncology interest group.

 Dr. Bhutra is now an Anesthesiology Resident at the University of Washington in Seattle, WA.